- Soccer Referee Resources

 In the same vein, I don't care if the ball is placed a few inches outside the goal area for a goal kick when the nearest opponent is 40 yards away.
 Who cares?
 Certainly not the opponents.
 Please don't raise the flag and motion with your hand to tell me that the ball has to go back a few inches after it's been kicked into play!

-Or if the keeper is punting the ball and reaches a few inches outside the penalty area just before kicking (clearly handling outside the area) don't raise the flag if the nearest opponent is many yards away.
+Or if the keeper is punting the ball and reaches barely a few inches outside the penalty area just before kicking (clearly handling outside the area) don't raise the flag if the nearest opponent is many yards away.
 Who cares?
-It?s utterly trifling, so let them play.
+Itís utterly trifling, so let them play.

 Be proactive and give a shout.
-"Keeper, watch your lines when you?re punting the ball."
+"Keeper, watch your lines when youíre punting the ball."
 Then if the keeper persists we have the option to act after we've provided a reasonable warning.

-Now, any questions on things I covered, or are there things I did not cover that you?d like to discuss?
+Now, any questions on things I covered, or are there things I did not cover that youíd like to discuss?

 OK, let's pluck this turkey. :o)

-Gil Weber is a National Referee Emeritus, State Assessor, and Referee Instructor.
-He is also a contributor to the USSF?s Advice to Referees (all editions), Laws of the Game Made Easy, the Guide for Fourth Officials, the Women?s World Cup ?99 Fouls and Misconduct video, You Make the Call, and other Federation referee educa
+Gil Weber is a National Emeritus Referee, State Assessor.
+Referee Instructor, and Assignor.
+He was also a contributor to the USSF's Advice to Referee (first 11 editions), Laws of the Game Made Easy, the Guide for Fourth Officials, the Women's World Cup '99 Fouls and Misconduct video, You Make the Call, and other Federation referee educational programs.

 Call for Papers